Music Education Courses

 - MUS E530 Learning Processes in Music (3 cr.)
 Descriptive and prescriptive conditions of musical learning and development.
 Included are interdisciplinary studies of learning involving musical, psychological, physiological, cultural, and sociological factors.

 - MUS E533 Research in Music Education (arr. cr.)
 P: E632 Advanced Quantitative Research in Music Education or consent of instructor.
-This course is exempt from the Incomplete rule.

 - MUS E535 Measurement, Evaluation, and Guidance in Music (3 cr.)
 Standardized tests, classroom or studio marking, auditioning, and adjudication; evaluation of aptitude in light of professional and educational criteria; and use of data in counseling.